voicebase/voicebase-docs/docs/overview/api_overview.rst

   POST /media

-The body of POST request is `MIME multipart <https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html>`_, with three attachments:
+The body of POST request is `MIME multipart <https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html>`_, with three parts:

 One of: